Trump running out of time as controversies pile up

 "What happened to him was he was doing well," said Van Jones, a Democrat who is supporting Hillary Clinton, on "State of the Union."
 "I was terrified 10 days ago this guy was going to be able to be disciplined.
 Hillary Clinton in 15 minutes said two or three things and threw him off his game and he has not been able to recover since the debate."

-Trump's Rest Belt route
+Trump's Rust Belt route

 The GOP nominee's only route to the White House lies in running the table through the Rust Belt from Pennsylvania, through Ohio, Michigan and Wisconsin.
 That's why the tax story could prove powerful if struggling blue collar workers disaffected with the Democrats and considering Trump are alienated by the revelation -- even if everything was perfectly legal.